 you are permanently incapable of doing the job you were working in when you left the L G P S and

-you are unlikely to be capable of undertaking any gainful employment within three years of the date you applied for your L G P S pension to be paid because of ill-health or by your Normal Pension Age, whichever is the earlier.
+you are unlikely to be capable of undertaking any gainful employment within three years of the date you applied for your L G P S pension to be paid because of ill-health or by your Normal Pension Age, if this is earlier.

 You elect to receive your deferred benefits early from age 55 onwards.